-In 2019 The Chamberlain Highbury Trust established a Youth Board, through theoretical and experiential training members are upskilled and exposed to the Heritage Industry.
+In 2019 The Chamberlain Highbury Trust established a Youth Board with the aim that, through theoretical and experiential training, members are upskilled and exposed to the Heritage Industry.

 Nationally, with only 23% of board members being women and 5% from black and ethnic minority backgrounds, developing socially diverse leadership is a priority.
 Birmingham is one of the youngest cities in the UK with over 40% of its population under the age of 25 years.

 Most importantly, we want Highbury to engage young people from all backgrounds and encourage them to take inspiration from the Chamberlain family heritage.
-We want them to critically reflect upon leadership in all its forms and to take their place in the future of the region and country.
+We want them to critically reflect upon leadership in all its forms and to take their place in the future of this region and our country.

 Youth Board Members aged 16-25 years support the work of the Trust and offer education and youth perspectives on the work of the Trust.

-Our Youth Board members receive Training from our Trustees, staff and other partners to develop their skills and understanding of strategic decision making, leadership and working in the Heritage industries.
+Our Youth Board members receive Training from our Trustees, staff, and other partners to develop their skills and understanding of strategic decision making, leadership, and working in the Heritage industries.
+Click here to hear from our Youth Board members themselves.

-Many of the Youth Board Projects are currently focussed on our Sustainability Festival
+Many of the Youth Board Projects focus on our events and research.